John Ericsson: Early career

 but was met with resistance from London's established 'Fire Laddies' and municipal authorities.
 An engine Braithwaite and Ericsson constructed for Sir John Ross's 1829 Arctic expedition failed and was dumped on the shores of Prince Regent Inlet.
 At this stage of Ericsson's career the most successful and enduring of his inventions was the surface condenser, which allowed a steamer to recover fresh water for its boilers while at sea.
 His 'deep sea lead,' a pressure-activated fathometer was another minor, but enduring success.

 The commercial failure and development costs of some of the machines devised and built by Ericsson during this period put him into debtors' prison for an interval.
 At this time he also married 19-year-old Amelia Byam, a disastrous match that ended in the couple's separation until Amelia's death.

 He was elected as a member to the American Philosophical Society in 1877.

 Education

-His only formal education was a basic officer's education and training during his time in the Swedish Army.
-On March 27, 1822, John passed a surveyor's examination in Stockholm.
+His only formal education was a basic officer's education and training during his time in the Swedish Army, achieving the military rank of captain.
+On March 27, 1822, John passed a surveyor's examination in the Royal capital city of Stockholm.
 As a child he was taught to be a miner and surveyor by his father.